aguiarsc/echo-ai-assistant/docs/10-ai-file-creation.md

 The system integrates with the file context system to ensure new files are consistent with existing story elements:

-- **Character Consistency**: Maintains character details from selected files
+- **Project Consistency**: Maintains project details from selected documents
-- **Setting Continuity**: Preserves world-building elements
+- **Policy Continuity**: Preserves business process elements
-- **Plot Coherence**: Ensures new content fits existing story structure
+- **Content Coherence**: Ensures new content fits existing business structure
-- **Style Matching**: Adapts to the writing style of existing files
+- **Style Matching**: Adapts to the professional style of existing documents

 ### Clean Content Generation